altocodenl/cell/readme.md

       - Remove path with all suffixes (show what would be deleted by highlighting, first delete shows you the extent of the deletion, second executes)
    - Support for quoted texts

-- Store the cursor information inside the cell dataspace.
-- shrink to screen, no horizontal scroll, instead use ellipses
+- Diffs
+   - Give ids to calls
+   - Make mute calls still be in the dialogue but not shown
+   - Rename dialogue to dialog
+- undo
+- show images and graphs where the = is, as a large pseudo step (a la netscape)
 - quick search (macro?)
 - vim mode when editing long texts
 - table view?
+- shrink to screen, no horizontal scroll, instead use ellipses

 ### Language

+- edit
+- wipe
 - change dot to dash for placeholders of list
 - do
    - native calls
-      - remove eval from native calls
       - add validations
       - allow + for text, + - for lists/hashes (for lists, by value, for hashes, by key), % for intersection.
       - test each of them, also with multiple arguments